Harshini-2007/Library-Management/README.md

 #This is a Library Management System using Java
 <br>
--learnings
+-learnings <br>
--"Project optimized from O(n) to O(1) search using HashMaps."
+-"Project optimized from O(n) to O(1) search using HashMaps."<br>
--restructured switch case
+-restructured switch case <br>
--Efficient coding is about developing and refactoirng until the system is optimized
+-Efficient coding is about developing and refactoirng until the system is optimized <br>
 #Features
 -Add Books
 -Add and register users